Leaf-Agriculture/docs/docs/satellite_endpoints.md

 }
 ```

-- `externalId`: external ID used in the field's registration
+- `externalId`: external ID used in the field's registration.
 - `geometry`: a valid [MultiPolygon][3] GeoJSON object with the geometry of the
-field
+field.
+- `providers`: Specify the satellite imagery source, if none is specified, Sentinel images will be retrived by default.
+- `assetType`: If the `providers` property contains `planet` you can select which `assetType` will be retrived.
+Default value is `analytic_sr`.

 <Tabs
   defaultValue="sh"